 Steps involved in data Insertion

-- User submits a query.
+- The user submits a query.

 - The PE receives the query and passes the PI value of the record to the hashing algorithm.